3rd/ccc/README.md

 ccc # wrap and launch claude
 ccc --continue # all the arguments you pass will be passed through to claude

-# except these special cases used for debugging
+# except these special cases used for debugging (they don't launch claude)
+ccc --doctor
 ccc --print-config
 ccc --print-system-prompt
 ccc --print-user-prompt